jmcn99/hist1900-memex/docs/index.md

 #### **current focus**

-currently, i am focused on privacy. this iteration of my memex has been heavily influenced by the book that i have just finished reading, ***permanent record*** by **edward snowden**. i have been enjoying thinking about the connections between privacy and early telegraphy networks.
+in this current iteration of my memex, i focused a lot on the development of the web as we know it today. covering topics from the rise and fall of gopher, to the economics of the internet and how companies are making money. i did keep the privacy approach, moving towards a focus on pseudonyms and how they can be used in social media and beyond.

 ---